 What you can do to help the planet: an illustrated guide

 The future of humanity depends on the natural world.
+But we are facing a planetary emergency.
 We're losing green spaces, animals and plants to deforestation, exploitation, urbanisation and global warming.

 But hope isn't lost.
 If we act together, we can make a positive difference.
 Here's how to do your bit to protect nature.